JoergFiedler/freebsd-jailed-mariadb/README.md

 This role provides a jailed MariaDB server.

-You may configure the MariaDb server using the `my.cnf` you will find in the `templates` folder.
+You may configure the MariaDb server using `my.cnf` file which you will find in the `templates` folder.

-The role creates a ZFS dataset on an existing pool and mounts it to the jail.
-It is used to store the MariaDB database files.

 Requirements
 ------------